Blade Servers Make It to the Top HPC Sites

-The 30th edition of the semi-annual Top 500 listing of supercomputers in the world was announced just after The Linux Beacon went on holiday, during the Supercomputing Conference 2007 in Reno, Nevada.
-And if Moore's Law is a constant in the IT racket, so is the desire by the largest supercomputer facilities in the world to consume ever more large aggregations of computing power.
+The 30th edition of the semi-annual Top 500 listing of supercomputers in the world was announced today at the Supercomputing Conference 2007 in Reno, Nevada, and if Moore's Law is a constant in the IT racket, so is the desire by the largest supercomputer facilities in the world to consume ever more large aggregations of computing power.
 The availability of multicore X64 processors that stay within a fixed thermal envelope coupled with a more or less standard Linux application environment and cheap InfiniBand interconnect and even cheaper Gigabit Ethernet links between nodes is making high performance computing cheaper than ever before.

 The November 2007 Top 500 list is noteworthy in that India has broken into the Top 10 for the first time with a new blade server cluster it acquired from Hewlett-Packard.
 IBM's Blue Gene Linux-Power supers continues to give Big Blue an edge among big systems, and exotic machines from Cray, Sun Microsystems, and Silicon Graphics have either appeared on the list or will in the next iteration.